 Other Materials to Browse and Scan:

 USDA Departmental Regulation 1350-002: Tribal Consultation, Coordination, and Collaboration:

 Unit 3: Statutory and Regulatory Authority

-The Tuesday, February 19 class with Stacy Leeds will be rescheduled to a later date.
-Required reading Shoemaker article.
+Tuesday, February 19 class with Stacy Leeds will be rescheduled to March 5th.

 Unit 4: Land Use in Indian Country and Agriculture Resource Management Plans

 Tuesday, February 26: Colby Duren lecture: Download Class Slides

 Unit 5: The 2018 Farm Bill and the Future of Indigenous Food and Agriculture Policy

 Unit 7: Quapaw Case Study: Modern Tribal Governance

 Tuesday, April 2 lecture by Janie Hipp - this content will constitute 2 class sessions.
 Prior to Janie Hipp’s class appearance, the class will watch The Pride of Ogahpah documentary on Amazon Prime (allocate approximately 80 minutes to view).